BigSamu/Buda_Spread_API/README.md

 ### Testing and Coverage

-For checking unit tests in the developed API you can run `pipenv run test`.
+For checking unit tests in the developed API on your local environment you can run `pipenv run test`.
 Likewise, for checking the coverage of those tests, you can run `pipenv run coverage`

 ## Contact Me